punknight16/raspby-projects/jekyll-blog/_posts/index.markdown

 Person B was more interested in talking about their own blog, but I think there is some valuable information still their.
 I originally though that bloggers might be interested working on a blog together, but it seems that a lot of people have their own blog already.
 A simple activity feed feature on the homepage of this site will allow readers to contribute to this blog while still maintaining the ownership over their own blog.

+### Person C

+Person C liked how I analyzed the whole process before jumping right into coding.
+I'm defintely going to keep this format going.
+It not only makes the post more readable, but it makes the coding easier too.
+Person C also suggested using Netifly for hosting as a more automated platform for jekyll deployment.
+I will keep this service in the back of my mind for now, and see if more developers suggest it in the future.

 ### Indirect Feedback

 On September 6, 2020, the post received 33 unique page views among my friends and a 90.91% bounce rate.
 This means that Google Analytics received more than one event from 3 people.
 I attribute the low 33 unique page views number to not an interesting enough title.
 The high bounce rate can be explained by the entire website being only a single page.
 Google analytics can only measure time between events, so a single view and then leaving is registered as a bounce.
 I can solve this by merely giving more places in the site to explore.